FaiyeM/Pharma-Intelligence/README.md

 # Pharma Intelligence

-Pharma Intelligence is a premium, high-fidelity pharmaceutical Customer Relationship Management (CRM) and Closed Loop Marketing (CLM) application.
+Pharma Intelligence is a Customer Relationship Management (CRM) and Closed Loop Marketing (CLM) application.
 Designed for life sciences and field sales representatives, it provides a comprehensive suite of tools to plan territory visits, deliver interactive clinical presentations, track sample compliance, manage local medical events, and practice clinical pitches.

 ---